Emergent-Epidemics/Ebola_SitReps_Uganda_2022/README.md

 14. Beginning with SitRep 37, Oct.
 27th, we updated the geo-coding.
 As a result, we have two line lists for Oct 27th, one with the old geo-coding and one with the new.
 Going forward, we will only report the new geo-coding.
 15. SitRep 41 had to be manually entered and did not report sub-counties.
 However, SitRep 42 reported no new confirmed cases, so it's possible to determine the sub-county for the reported case in SitRep 41.
 16. SitRep 44 had to be manually entered, but did not report any new cases (confirmed or probable).
+17. SitReps 45, 47, and 48 had to be manually entered.
+18. SitRep 48 contains subcounty information, but the table is broken across a page.
+If this persists, the code should be updated to accommodate.

 # Additional license, warranty, and copyright information
 We provide a license for our code (see LICENSE) and do not claim ownership, nor the right to license, the data we have obtained.
 Please cite the appropriate agency, paper, and/or individual in publications and/or derivatives using these data, contact them regarding the legal use of these data, and remember to pass-forward any existing license/warranty/copyright information.
 THE DATA AND SOFTWARE ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NON-INFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE DATA AND/OR SOFTWARE OR THE USE OR OTHER DEALINGS IN THE DATA AND/OR SOFTWARE.